benmarzouk/tickiting/readme.txt

 Upgrade instructions:
 ---------------------

-If you are upgrading your Faveo HELPDESK to the latest stable release, please follow the instructions provided in this article:
+If you are upgrading your 1WAY HELPDESK to the latest stable release, please follow the instructions provided in this article:

 http://ladybirdweb.com/support/knowledgebase